ManyMeet/ManyMeet/readme.md

  - Angular 2

 ## Contributing
-There are plenty of open issues and additional functionality documented in the Github issues tab.
+There are [open issues](https://github.com/Roznoshchik/ManyMeet/issues) and additional functionality documented in the Github issues tab.

 ## Running the app.
 0. Install `server/` requirements with  `npm i` and install `client/` requirements with `npm i`.